 This is the Academic Affairs Board of the International Affairs Association.

-Bianca Faccio is a junior in the College of Arts and Sciences majoring in Health and Societies with a concentration in Health, Policy and Law.
-Coming from Puerto Rico, Bianca has always loved international relations, ethics and policy.
-She has also fostered a love of Model United Nations and Western Business Attire (WBA) since her freshman year in high school and has continued competing in conferences all over the States since being at Penn.
-Bianca has been very involved with the International Affairs Association since her freshman year, working with ILMUNC, PIRC, Special Events and now Academic Affairs!
-In her spare time, Bianca loves to salsa dance, work on her NGO, do community service and sleep.
-She is thrilled to be this year's Vice-Director for Academic Affairs and can't wait to plan the best Academic-based events the IAA has seen yet!
+Hailing from Puerto Rico, I have always loved international relations, ethics and policy.
+I have also fostered a love of Model United Nations and Western Business Attire (WBA) since my freshman year in high school and have continued competing in conferences all over the States since being at Penn.In my spare time, I love to salsa dance, do community service and sleep.
+I am thrilled to be this year's Director for Academic Affairs and can't wait to continue the AA legacy!